PDRC was established in 1992, by Judge Bill Knebes

 Mailing address: PO Box 1034, Port Angeles, WA 98362

 Site address: 319 S Peabody St., Port Angeles, WA 98362

 Fax: (360) 452-0458

 Renee C. Riopelle, MDR, Executive Director

 Barbara Wilson, PDRC – DRS Supervisor

 Kailey Droz, PDRC – DRS I

 PDRC Board of Directors

-PDRC board meets the 3rd Wednesday of the month at 2:00pm (noon) via ZOOM.
+PDRC board meets in person on the 3rd Wednesday of the month at 12:00pm (noon)